neuza-git/lifx-dash/README.md

 Then press your dash button and see what mac address comes often _(the first mac address of the lines)

-####  Sniffer part from tcpdump page https://www.tcpdump.org/pcap.html
-#### And everything else except the main and some modifications from https://github.com/ArquintL/lifx-c-lib

 ### Installation :
 you can clone then just do _(I gotta create a new Makefile I know...)_ make